Huawei Mate 60 and P60 tipped for a March 2023 release

-(Pocket-lint) - Huawei could be set to announce not one, but two new phones in March of 2023 with the Mate 60 series and P60 series rumoured to be released together.
+Huawei could be set to announce not one, but two new phones in March of 2023 with the Mate 60 series and P60 series rumoured to be released together.

 That would be a new approach for Huawei which normally ships the two lineups months apart.
 However, it's thought that the company is getting ready to announce them simultaneously.
 But previous hopes that the phones could use Huawei's in-house chips look to be dashed, with rumours now pointing to the company borrowing from Qualcomm instead.